Tweet: Looking for a #Coworking space in #Dublin? Read this: Summary: A review of eight coworking spaces in Dublin Status: Published

 There are alcoves down one side of the main room which serve as meeting rooms, and a garden and basic kitchen at the back.
 The owners want the space to foster a community, and I expect that this is achieved.
-There are no dedicated offices and no teams using multiple desks, so everyone is an independent worker.
+There are no dedicated offices and no teams using multiple desks, everyone is an independent worker.

 The building looks well run and appears clean and fresh with adequate resources.
 The building is an old Georgian tenement with high ceilings, cornicing and lots of natural light.
 The furnishings and decor lean towards corporate rather than something more interesting, but this works well to add a professional feel to the homely architecture.
 Access is 24/7.